Release process checklist

 • RUST_MINIMUM in ci/container_builds.yml.

-• The _manual_setup section in devel-docs/devel_environment.rst.
+• The Compilers and build tools section in devel-docs/_build_dependencies.rst.

 Sometimes librsvg’s dependencies update their MSRV and librsvg may need to increase it as well.
 Please consider the following before doing this: